 PLS Conference 2024 Line Up Announced

-Publishers’ Licensing Services (PLS) has confirmed the line up for this year’s PLS Conference, a day-long free event that will take place on 4 July at 1 Wimpole Street, London.
+Publishers’ Licensing Services (PLS) has confirmed the full line up for this year’s PLS Conference, a day-long free event that will take place on 4 July at 1 Wimpole Street, London.
 Providing this year’s keynote speech will be Richard Charkin, former president of the International Publishers Association and the UK Publishers Association, and for eleven years until 2019, executive director of Bloomsbury Publishing.
 In his speech that will close the Conference, Richard will reflect on his experience in publishing and will trace the major changes the industry has had to adapt to over the last fifty years, whilst also commenting on some of the challenges publishers face today and how they can be overcome.
 Also, in a change from last year’s PLS conference, the four major UK publishing trade associations who own and direct PLS will be providing sessions on various topics, including artificial intelligence, the UK specialist media sector, and copyright enforcement.

 The morning conference sessions will have separate expert introductions and practical advice on collective licensing, rights management, and permissions – all key aspects of PLS' work.
 Meanwhile, in parallel sessions, PLS’ licensing partners will give important updates on their work: the Copyright Licensing Agency, represented by their Head of Rightsholder Relations, James Bennett, will provide updates on their licensing of the education, corporate, and public sectors, while Matt Aspinall, Head of Commercial Services at NLA media access, will give attendees an insight into their enforcement work in the news media sector.
 During the day, there will also be an event to mark the 10th anniversary of Access to Research, PLS’ service that provides public library users across the UK with free access to authoritative, reliable, and curated content from some of the UK’s leading academic publishers.